-When you are offered a "rate lock" from a lender, it means that you are guaranteed to get a certain interest rate for a certain number of days while you work on your application process.
-This keeps you from working through your whole application process and learning at the end that your interest rate has gotten higher.
+When you're offered a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for the application process.
+This ensures that your interest rate cannot rise during the application process.

-In addition to opting for the shorter rate lock period, there are several ways you can attain the lowest rate.
-A bigger down payment will give you a lower interest rate, since you'll have more equity from the beginning.
-You may opt to pay points to reduce your interest rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to improve the rate over the term of the loan.
-You will pay more up front, but you'll come out ahead, especially if you don't refinance early.
+In addition to going with the shorter lock period, there are other ways you are able to attain the best rate.
+A larger down payment will give you a better interest rate, because you'll have more equity at the start.
+You could choose to pay points to lower your rate for the term of the loan, meaning you pay more up front.
+To many people, this makes financial sense..

 Savers Home Loans can walk you through the pitfalls of getting a mortgage.
 Give us a call: (800) 974-0509.